ContainerSolutions/runbooks/content/posts/hugo-is-fantastic.md

 Hugo is a static site generator, written in Go which is very easy for anybody to use.

+## Features

 The normal stuff
-* it's super fast (this page regenerates in about 3-18 ms on my laptop)
+* super fast (this page regenerates in about 3-18 ms on my laptop)
-* supports markdown with syntax highlight
+* supports markdown with syntax highlighting

 ```ruby
 10.times do |iteration|